-4. Silt screens, hay bales, turbidity screens/barriers or other such sediment control measures shall be utilized during construction.
-The selected sediment control measure shall be installed landward of all protected wetlands and other surface waters and shall be properly “trenched” etc. All areas shall be stabilized and vegetated immediately after construction to prevent erosion into wetlands and other surface waters.
+4. Silt screens, hay bales, turbidity screens/barriers, or other such sediment control measures shall be utilized during construction.
+The selected sediment control measure shall be installed landward of all protected Wetlands and other surface waters and shall be properly “trenched” etc. All areas shall be stabilized and vegetated immediately after construction to prevent erosion into Wetlands and other surface waters.

 [Chapter 62-330, F.A.C.]